PJWalker/daggerheart/content/Deities/Hyacynis - Spreader of Blossoms.md

   - Hyacynis
 publish: "true"
 ---
- A friend of bees and tiny flowers, who has embraced [[The Witherwild|the Verdance]] after seeing their influence and domain swell (literally) to immense proportions.
+ A friend of bees and tiny flowers, who has embraced [[The Witherwild]] after seeing their influence and domain swell (literally) to immense proportions.
 They’re enjoying this metastasising growth and do not see a reason to end it.